timothygmitchell/Deep_Learning_for_Digit_Recognition/README.md

 # Deep_Learning_for_Digit_Recognition

-This project showcases an deep learning solution to the 'Digit Recognizer' Kaggle competition using the famous MINST data set.
+This project showcases a deep learning solution to the 'Digit Recognizer' Kaggle competition using the famous MINST data set.
 The challenge is a classic computer vision problem with the goal of classifying handwritten digits.

 I used Poonam Ligade's Kaggle notebook as a starting point to study deep learning with Keras.
 Image pre-processing involved centering and scaling pixels to unit variance.